 Interactive Map

-Harnessing annual rainfall to supplement local water supplies and recharge over-drafted groundwater tables
+This interactive map reveals where annual precipitation could supplement local water supplies and recharge overdrafted groundwater tables

-2NDNATURE methods suggest the CA average annual urban stormwater opportunity exceeds 2.0 million acre-feet annually.
+2NDNATURE performed extensive research to answer that question.
+Our research suggests California’s average annual urban stormwater opportunity exceeds 2.0 million acre-feet annually.
 52% of this urban stormwater (350 billion gallons/year on average) is generated directly atop a mapped groundwater basin.
+This interactive map enables you to explore the outcome of that research.
+This map reveals where annual precipitation could supplement local water supplies and recharge over-drafted aquifers.

 Use this INTERACTIVE MAP created by the science team at 2NDNATURE to explore the opportunities.

-An interactive map shows the opportunities existing across California for harnessing annual rainfall to supplement local water supplies and recharge over-drafted groundwater tables
+An interactive map shows the opportunities existing across California for harnessing annual rainfall to supplement local water supplies and recharge over-drafted aquifers.

 Share this post